 The overall goal is that you'll be able to own your accomplishments, recognize areas for improvement, and create a path for further professional development.
 Employees in all industries write self-evaluations, including service representatives.

-In this post, we'll explain what a self-evaluation looks like for customer service representatives, outline tips for writing one, and give an example that you can refer to when creating your own.
+In this post, we'll explain what a self-evaluation looks like for customer service representatives, outline tips for writing one, and give you some examples you can refer to when creating your own.

 What is a customer service self-evaluation?